scossu/lakesuperior/docs/about.rst

 -  Extensible :doc:`provenance metadata <model>` tracking
 -  :doc:`Multi-modal access <architecture>`: HTTP
    (REST), command line interface and native Python API.
--  Fits in a pocket: you can carry 50M triples in an 8Gb memory stick [#]_.
+-  Fits in a pocket: you can carry 64M triples in a 32Gb memory stick [#]_.

-Implementation of the official `Fedora API specs <https://fedora.info/spec/>`__ (Fedora 5.x and beyond) is not foreseen in the short term, however it would be a natural evolution of this project if it gains support.
+Implementation of the official `Fedora API specs <https://fedora.info/spec/>`__ and OCFL are currently being considered as the next major development steps.

 Please make sure you read the :doc:`Delta document <fcrepo4_deltas>` for divergences with the official Fedora4 implementation.